ncoghlan/pulpdist/doc/webapp.rst

    * setting up `OAuth authentication`_
    * setting up `LDAP user authentication`_

 2. Update ``/etc/pulpdist/site.conf`` in accordance with the embedded comments.
    Notably:

    * Enter the initial list of system administrators
    * Set the passphrase for encrypted database fields
-   * Generate and enter a private Django secret key
+   * Generate and enter a private Django secret key (see below)

 3. Update  ``/etc/httpd/conf.d/pulpdist.conf`` to set the Kerberos domain correctly (and, optionally, add a keytab reference for single-sign-on